 In a typical dairy plant, heating and cooling operations are dominant energy users.
-Due to the wide variation in product mix among the dairy units, overall energy and specific energy consumption indicators vary significantly from plant to plant, making it extremely difficult to compare for performance or for identifying efficiency improvement opportunities.
+Due to the wide variation in product mix among the dairy units, overall energy, and specific energy consumption indicators vary significantly from plant to plant, making it extremely difficult to compare for performance or for identifying efficiency improvement opportunities.
 Other reasons for such wide variation also include level of technology adopted, vintage of these facilities, capacity utilization and fuel mix used in their operations.
-Significant energy efficiency improvement opportunities in dairy units exist in heating and cooling applications via adoption of co-generation technology, desuperheaters, evaporative cooling systems, utilization of renewable energy; biomass fired boilers and increased automation.
-Through this compendium, some of the key technologies that are highly replicable in the cluster have been identified and for these technologies the case examples are included.
+Significant energy efficiency improvement opportunities in dairy units exist in heating and cooling applications via adoption of co-generation technology, desuperheaters, evaporative cooling systems, utilization of renewable energy, biomass-fired boilers, and increased automation.
+Through this compendium, some of the key technologies that are highly replicable in the cluster have been identified, and for these technologies, the case examples are included.

-The identified technologies can be categorized into three heads, namely, Level 1, Level 2 and Level 3, based on the investment requirement and the payback, as follows:
+The identified technologies can be categorized into three heads, namely, Level 1, Level 2, and Level 3, based on the investment requirement and the payback, as follows:

-- Level 1: Low investment
+Level 1: Low investment

 - ♦ Condensate recovery system

 - ♦ Steam operated pumping traps

 - ♦ VFD in chiller compressor

 - ♦ Thermal energy storage for BMC

+- → Energy-efficient submersible agitators for IBT

+- ♦ VFD for chiller water pumps

 - ♦ VFD for air compressor

 - ♦ Energy Efficient Pumps

-- ♦ Desuperheaters for chiller compressor
+- ♦ Desuperheater for chiller compressor

 - ♦ IoT for water management

-- Level 2: Medium investment
+❖ Level 2: Medium investment

 - ♦ Installation of screw refrigeration compressor

 - ♦ Evaporative condenser

 - ♦ Heat Pump

-- ♦ Demand side controller for air compressor

-- ♦ Package type bio reactor
+- ♦ BMC Remote Monitoring System